Coffee Plantation

 Indonesian Coffee Plantation

-Indonesian coffee plantations are not only significant in size but also produce some of the most distinctive coffee beans in the world.
+Indonesian coffee estates are not only large, but they yield some of the most unique coffee beans on the planet.

 Sumatra

-One of the most famous region for Indonesian coffee.
-The island is home to the renowned Mandheling coffee, which is known for its rich, earthy flavor with a smooth, full-bodied texture.
+The most well-known region for Indonesian coffee.
+The island is famous for its Mandheling coffee, which is bold and earthy with a smooth, full bodied taste.

 Java

-The island’s rich volcanic soils and temperate climate make it an ideal location for growing Arabica coffee.
+The island’s fertile volcanic soils and friendly climate make it the perfect place to grow Arabica coffee.

 Sulawesi